WayneGibbings/ScoreMore/README.md

 *   On application load, it attempts to retrieve this data from `localStorage` and reinitialize the database.
 *   If `localStorage` data is corrupted or missing, a new empty database is created.
 *   Schema changes (like renaming `current_inning` to `current_half`) might require clearing `localStorage` for the site if old data causes issues, as no automatic migration logic is currently implemented for schema updates.
+*   Deleting games permanently removes them from the database - this action cannot be undone.

 ## Available Scripts